mlstyszynski/techfest/README.md

 The inter-vni routing will be taking place at the spine1-re and spine2-re therefore the MAC+IP routes will be injected by the spine1-re/Spine2-re on behalf of the layer 2 leafs.

-Spine3-re is deployed in DC-2 in a pure IP routed mode - connected to Spine1-re/Spine2-re underlay using OSPFv2 area 1 NSSA no-summary with OSPFv2 default-route being injected by spine3-re towards spine1-re/spine2-re.
+Spine3-re is deployed in DC-2 is connected to the same overlay ASN 64512 and  Spine1-re/Spine2-re but DC-1 to DC-2 exchanges only EVPN type-5 route for prefix-advertisement.

 The ultimate goal of the lab section 1 is to deliver:
  - L2 communication between CE1 (VNI-50100) and CE2 (VNI 50100)
  - L3 inter-vni communication CE-1 VNI-50100 to CE-2 VNI-50101
- - L3 communication between the DC-1 and DC-2 core3-re connected hosts (emulated by irb.250)
+ - L3 communication between the DC-1 and DC-2 using EVPN type-5 routes and VXLAN transport

 Spine3-re is to be deployed in underlay eBGP mode and should advertise only the default-route via eBGP to the border-spines spine1-re/spine2-re.